canonical/platform-engineering-docs/documentation/tutorial-guidance.rst

 Other guidance
 ~~~~~~~~~~~~~~

-* Use section titles that summarize the action the user will take in that step.
+* Use section titles that summarize the action the user will take during that step.
   Avoid using present participles (for instance, "Deploying the charm") and
   instead opt for the infinitive (for the above example, use "Deploy the
   charm").
-* Test your tutorial!
-Or send to another team member so they can test!
+* Test your tutorial (either manually or using a spread test)!
+Or send the tutorial
+  to another team member so they can test it!

 Some example tutorials
 ~~~~~~~~~~~~~~~~~~~~~~